AbleGamers Player Panels is a community of players with disabilities who are interested in participating in play-testing and user research on games.

 AbleGamers connects these players with game companies and other organizations test games and participate in research and development to make games more accessible.

-If you are a player with disabilities interested in helping make games more accessible then please fill out our:
+If you are a player with disabilities interested in helping to make games more accessible, you can find additional information about registering for Player Panels here: accessible.games/join-player-panels/

 Need to Know More?